cambusaHQ/core/docs/DATABASE.md

 #### Defining Columns with Types

 Each column in a model can be defined with one of the above types.
-Here’s an example of defining various column types in a User model:
+Here's an example of defining various column types in a User model:

 **Example:** `api/models/User.js`